punyhumangames/ArcPluginsDocumentation/docs/arcinventory/concepts/inventory.md

 ### Slots

 Slots are the primary container for items.
 The underlying replication type, `FArcItemSlot` is not exposed to the public API, but it covers the details of replication and ensuring that slots are synchronized between client and server.
-The public API exposes a `FArcItemSlotReference`, which contains a all the data needed to reference a slot in an inventory.
+The public API exposes a `FArcItemSlotReference`, which contains all the data needed to reference a slot in an inventory.
 All functions that refer to inventory slots take a `FArcItemSlotReference`, and for all purposes, that is the item slot.

 !!! note
     Always check if the slotref is valid before attempting to access it or pass it into an inventory.